ylxdzsw/wtfrust/README.md

 This document avoids common and general problems in programming like float arithmetics, string encodings, etc. and focus on the behaviours specific to Rust.

-Luckily, most of the examples either require `unsafe` or get warnings from the compiler or clippy.
+Luckily, most of the examples either require `unsafe` or get warnings from clippy.

 ## Mutable Const